DragonSenses/Algorithms/LeetCode/67-add-binary/problem.md

    - During each iteration of the loop, intermediate results are stored in `x` and `y`, but this does not require additional space beyond what is needed for `x` and `y`.
 3. **Final Binary String**:
    - The final result is a binary string whose length is at most the sum of the lengths of the input strings, requiring `O(N + M)` space.

+Therefore, the overall space complexity is `O(max(N, M))`.

+### Key Points

+- **Efficiency**: The algorithm effectively processes each bit of the input strings, ensuring linear time complexity relative to the lengths of the input strings.
+- **Scalability**: It handles very large binary strings efficiently, with space usage proportional to the length of the longer input string.
+- **Simplicity**: The bit manipulation approach simplifies the addition process, eliminating the need for conventional addition operations.